30 Small Ways to Feel Highly Motivated Every Day

 Make an energetic playlist, and dance along with it.
 This increases your energy level and gets you ready to face any challenges head-on!

 If you feel frustrated or anxious about something, talk about it.
-Bottling these feelings up will only kill your motivation.
+Bottling these feelings up will only destroy your motivation.

 Treat yourself to your favorite beverage as you start your day (“ayyyy, good morning, chocolate vanilla pumpkin spice amaretto latte!”).